504aguiluz/elixir-tutorials/README.md

 >iex> 5 * multipliers.twice
 >10
 >In a map constant, once: 1 is the same as writing :once => 1.
 And if the map's keys are atoms, you can access the values using the map.key notation.

+# Pattern Matching
+## The Basics
+>Fire up an iex session.
+(Please)
+>
+>Type along with me:
+>
+>iex> a = 1
+>See?
+That was worth it.
+>
+>What did we just type?
+The chances are you'd say it was an assignment statement—we assign the value 1 to the variable a.
+And, indeed, that's what seemed to happen:
+>
+>iex> a + 1
+>2
+>But try this:
+>
+>iex> 1 = a
+>No error!
+>
+>Now try
+>
+>iex> 2 = a
+>** (MatchError) no match of right hand side value: 1
+>The secret is that = is not really an assignment operator.
+Instead, it is a little game that we let Elixir play with our code.
+>
+>The rules of this game are simple: Elixir has to make the left and right hand sides of the = the same.
+But, to make it challenging, the only tool Elixir has available is the ability to bind a variable to a value.
+And because that's not difficult enough, this variable binding can only happen on the left hand side (LHS) of the equals sign.
+>
+>Let's look again at the expression a = 1.
+>
+>At the start of the expression, all the variables on the LHS are marked as unbound.
+Elixir then says "what can I do to make the LHS and RHS equal?".
+The answer is to bind 1 to a.
+>
+>Now a has the value 1.
+When we write b = a, Elixir goes through the same process. b is unbound, and a is 1, so Elixir binds 1 to b.
+>
+>Then we write 1 = a.
+There are no unbound variables.
+But fortunately that doesn't matter, as the LHS and RHS are already equal.
+>
+>That explains why 2 = a raises an error.
+Again, there are no unbound variables, so Elixir has no freedom to change anything.
+The LHS (2) doesn't equal the RHS (1), and there's no way for Elixir to make them equal.
+It admits defeat with a no match error.
+>
+>Pattern Matching Works With Structured Data
+>Clearly, Elixir thought this game's too easy.
+Let's level up.
+>
+>{ a, b } = { "cat", "dog" }
+>The LHS and RHS are both two-element tuples.
+How can Elixir make them equal?
+By binding "cat" to a and "dog" to b.
+Go ahead and verify this in iex:
+>
+>iex> { a, b } = { "cat", "dog" }
+>{"cat", "dog"}
+>iex> a
+>"cat"
+>iex> b
+>"dog"
+>Now try something a little trickier.
+Type the following into iex:
+>
+>iex> { a, a } = { "cat", "dog" }
+>Did you get an error?
+>
+>iex> { a, a } = { "cat", "dog" }
+>** (MatchError) no match of right hand side value: {"cat", "dog"}
+>Pretend to be Elixir executing this code.
+We're trying to make the LHS and RHS equal.
+The first thing we do is bind "cat" to a.
+Now that it is bound, a cannot be changed for the rest of this expression.
+So now Elixir is trying to reconcile the second a with "dog".
+It can't—there's no way {a, a} can match a tuple that has different elements.
+>
+>Shape and Values
+>For a match to succeed, the LHS and RHS must have the same shape, and each value on the right must match the corresponding value on the left.
+If the thing on the left is an unbound variable, Elixir binds that variable to the value being matched.
+>
+>Elixir Won't Do Your Math Homework
+>You might be hoping that you could write:
+>
+>x*x -2*x + 1 = 0
+>and that Elixir would work out that x is 1.
+>
+>Sorry, but that ain't gonna happen.
+The LHS cannot contain any calculations or function calls.
+>
+>Pattern Matching and Expectations
+>Think about the function File.open/1.
+It returns a tuple containing either { :ok, file } or { :error, reason }.
+>
+>We'll see later how you can write code to handle both cases.
+But you often don't want to deal with the error case—if the file cannot be opened, the code should just stop.
+>
+>You'll see people expressing this by writing:
+>
+>{ :ok, file } = File.open("/etc/passwd")
+>If the open succeeds, the variable file will be bound to a handle for the file.
+If it fails, then the pattern match fails, and your code raises a MatchError.
+This is the Elixir way.
+"Fail early" is one of the keys to highly reliable code.
+>